m8urnett/Accurate-Researcher/Prompt v2.3.md

 - Remember, that stuff that is part of your logfile should not be part of your main response.
 - Don't forget to output this logfile after your response to the query and any additional queries!
 - Seriously, don't forget that none of the logfile info should be in the main response body.
+- The logfiles should reflect the internal thought processes that an LLM goes through to interpret the query and formulate a response.